Back to All Posts

 Couple this with the finding that older adults with decreased physical and cognitive ability may be more susceptible to the unintended consequences of prescription medication use, including side effects, and you can begin to understand the challenge of medication safety for seniors.
-However, with some organization, diligence and education, seniors can avoid self-inflicted medication errors and experience the benefits of their prescriptions.
+However, with some organization, diligence and education, seniors can avoid self-inflicted medication errors and experience the intended results of their prescriptions.

 Get Organized

-Dispose of old medications.
 This reduces the chances of taking the wrong medication accidentally.
+Plus, expired medications can be less effective or leave you at risk for additional side effects.

-Set up a written log and tracking system.
-List what medications should be taken, and when.
-Include any special instructions (such as take with food) that are required.
+List what medications should be taken and when.
+Include any special instructions (such as “take with food”) that are required.

 Leave a place on the list to check off when the medications have been taken.

 Make copies of this list for others who may be involved in the care needs of your senior loved one.
-Also, the list should be brought to all doctor’s appointments for reference during consultations and possible medication reviews.
+Also, the list should be brought to all doctor appointments for reference during consultations and possible medication reviews.

-Anticipate refills.
 It’s crucial to keep plenty of medications on hand.
 You can ask if the prescription can be filled for a 90-day period, which will require fewer renewals.
 Some pharmacies offer automatic renewals and home delivery services for convenience.

-Use one pharmacy.
 Using one pharmacy improves the pharmacist’s ability to track a person’s medications, enabling him or her to watch for dangerous drug combinations.
 Using multiple pharmacies, often prescribed by different specialists, makes it more likely that a possible negative interaction may go overlooked.

-Keep the physician informed.
-It is important that a senior’s primary care physician is kept up to date with all the medications, vitamins, herbs, and supplements a senior is taking.
-During a review with the physician, it may be possible to adjust medications that will be more effective or substitute medications that are just as effective but cost less.
-It also forms a basis to discuss possible side effects and interactions from the medications the senior is taking.
+It is important that a senior’s primary care physician is kept up to date with all the medications, vitamins, herbs and supplements a senior is taking.
+During a review with the physician, it may be possible to identify medications that will be more effective or substitute medications that are just as effective but cost less.
+Possible side effects and interactions from the medications the senior is taking also can be discussed at this time.
 Specialists should also be aware of this information.

-Organize the medications in advance.
-Pill boxes organized by date and time of day when a medication should be taken can be used to avoid the confusion of sorting through bottles and trying to read labels when it is time to take medications.
+Pill boxes organized by date and time of day when a medication needs be taken can be used to avoid the confusion of sorting through bottles and trying to read labels when it is time to take medications.

-Look for signs of medication errors.
 If your senior has some memory or cognition problems, taking medications correctly without help will be more of a challenge.
 Look for signs that your senior is struggling with medications.
 These signs may include the presence of expired medications, unused pills, or medications that are missing labels and instructions.

-Turn on a light.
 Another way to avoid confusion is to always set up and take medications in a well-lit room.

-Share complete information.
 Errors can multiply when several people are involved in the medication process.
 Everyone needs to know precisely what and how medications are to be taken.

 Educate Yourself

 Understand signs of side effects.
-Medication side effects could include:

 • Dizziness and falls